dizukl/UKL-DIZApps/README.md

 The app web service listens to HTTP requests locally (localhost; 127.0.0.1) at the port defined in dizapp01.conf (default: 8071).
 It listens to HTTPS requests at the port given in the Nginx config in the separate nginx subdirectory (default: 8070).

-### Using the app with a web browser
+#### Using the app with a web browser
+In Workstation mode (see the configuration section), after starting the server engine, the default webbrowser of the current user is called with the start page of the app.

-Point your web browser to
+For opening the start page manually, point your web browser to
 - [http://localhost:8071](http://localhost:8071) or
 - [https://\<hostname\>:8070](https://\<hostname\>:8070)
-Change the default port numbers according to your config.
+Use other port numbers, if they were changed in the config of your installation.

 Fill in and adjust the query parameters.